tidesdb/tidesdb/doc/05-internals/thread-manager.md

 The tickers are cheap by construction.
 Each parks on a condition variable with a deadline rather than polling, and the ones that are conditional are not started at all when nothing asks for them.

+A deadline is an absolute time, so the clock it is read from decides what the wait means.
+Where a condition variable can select its clock the engine gives it the monotonic one and builds the deadline from the same, so the two agree.
+A wall clock that steps forward or back would otherwise leave every parked thread waiting for a time that has moved away from it, and since the background workers all park in the same place, they stop together and for the length of the step. macOS has no way to select the clock, so there both the variable and its deadlines stay on the wall clock, which at least keeps them consistent with each other.
 Four run once a second — the transaction clock, the descriptor reaper, deferred frees and the compaction scheduler — so that is four wakeups a second in the usual configuration and five under `TDB_SYNC_INTERVAL`, plus idle rotation on its own far longer period, thirty seconds by default.